telerik/reporting-docs/report-items/cross-section-item.md

 ---
 title: Cross-Section
-page_title: Cross-Section Report Item Overview
+page_title: Cross-Section Report Item at a Glance
 description: "Learn more about the Telerik Reporting Cross-section report item, how to set its appearance and behavior with the designers that support it and with code."
 slug: telerikreporting/designing-reports/report-structure/cross-section-item
 tags: telerik, reporting, report, items, cross, section, item